 - Hit the back button on the script edit page.

-- Add the following variables and click save.
+- Add the following variables then click save and deploy.

 - API_ENDPOINT = https://api.crowdhandler.com/v1